Michelle Obama has never missed a beat when it comes to dressing for an important occasion.

 Who could forget the one-shouldered white silk chiffon gown embellished with organza flowers with Swarovski crystal centers that she wore to the inaugural ball in 2009?
 The gorgeous dress was the creation of a little-known Chinese-American designer named Jason Wu, who has since become a bonafide star in the fashion world — often referred to as the next Oscar de la Renta.

 Ever since that first wow-worthy moment, First Lady Michelle Obama has continued to slay her big fashion moments.

 Her final state dinner was no exception.

-Draped in a custom rose gold chain mail dress by Atelier Versace, Obama flexed her fashion sensibilities once more.
+Draped in a custom-made rose gold chain mail dress by Atelier Versace, Mrs. Obama flexed her fashion muscles once more.
 But it wasn’t just that the dress was a beautifully cut exercise in sartorial diplomacy — the state dinner was held in honor of Italy, and Versace is one of the country’s greatest entrepreneurial success stories — it also made an important statement about female empowerment.

-Obama’s speech in New Hampshire last week is still resonating in the minds of women across the country.
+Mrs. Obama’s speech in New Hampshire last week is still resonating in the minds of women across the country.
 Her carefully chosen words were masterfully delivered.
 The message was simple: women deserve to be respected.
 It’s perfectly fitting, then, that her Atelier Versace dress evoked that all-important message.
-Obama’s decision to don a dress made, quite literally, of chain mail reflects the very female strength and power she has exuded so gracefully throughout her tenure in the White House.
-In the most elegant of ways, Obama sent a message of empowerment to women throughout this country.
+Mrs. Obama’s decision to don a dress made, quite literally, of chain mail — a type of metal armor — reflects the very female strength and power she has exuded so gracefully throughout her tenure in the White House.
+In the most elegant of ways, she sent a message of empowerment to women throughout this country.

 Here are some more photos of Obama’s flawless look.